-Note: I blogged about Booker Spicely in 2015, but I am updating my blog post a bit so that it works better for teaching this material in 2016:
+Note: I first blogged about Booker Spicely in 2015, but I am updating my blog post a bit so that it works better for teaching this material to students in 2016 — and now on 9-7-2018, I’m updating again for my students in 2018:

 Less than a mile from where I live, in Durham, NC, a white bus driver shot this US soldier twice:

 The soldier, Private Booker Spicely, age 35, apparently did not sit where he was supposed to sit on the bus, and words were exchanged between Private Spicely and the bus driver, Herman Lee Council.
 When Private Spicely got off of the bus, Council followed him — he then shot Spicely twice.
-Spicely died on the street.
+Spicely died soon thereafter at Duke Hospital.
+He could not be taken to Watts Hospital, which was across the street — because that was a hospital reserved for whites only.
+As you will read below, he was bleeding to death on the grass — but I’ve looked into this more and he was taken to Duke Hospital — though the doctors there were not able to save Private Spicely’s life.

 After the shooting, the bus driver, Council, got back on his bus and finished his route before turning himself in.
 But he was not in jail for long.
 “The Duke Power Company, which owned and operated the buses in Durham, bailed Council out a few hours later.”